chanchanngann/Rachel_Portfolio/README.md

 * Objective to answer the business crucial question "how well a product is going to sell?" by developing 4 regression models to predict number of units sold for each product.
 Random Forest performed the best after features and hyperparameters tuning, scoring 0.77, i.e. 77% variations could be explained by the prediction model.

-* Also, I tried to look for patterns regarding various components vs. success of product and answered some inspiring questions while visualizing the dataset:
+* Also, I tried to look for patterns regarding various components vs. number of units sold and answered some inspiring questions while visualizing the dataset:

    1. How is human sensitiveness to price drops? (impact of discount on number of units sold)